-If you have wood flooring, you may want to make it waterproof, especially in certain areas.
+If you have wood flooring, either engineered wood or solid wood, you may want to make it waterproof, especially in certain areas.
 In such a case there are two important issues you will need to take into consideration.
 Firstly, you will need to ask yourself whether you actually want your flooring to become waterproof or if you want it to become more resistant to water.
 And secondly, you will need to decide on how to do it.

 Making your floor water resistant to make it withstand wet feet entering the house from the outdoors or wet feet walking across the bathroom is quite simple and entails the following measures.

-Firstly, preparing the floor.
-In order to prepare the flooring for the use of a waterproofing product, you should clear the room and carefully and precisely clean the floor, repairing any damage.
+Firstly, preparing the wood flooring to be waterproof.
+In order to prepare the flooring for the use of a waterproofing product, you should clear the room and carefully and precisely clean the wood floor, repairing any damage.

 Secondly, sanding the floor.
-It’s crucial to invest sufficient time in the sanding process, as this guarantees a satisfactory end result.
+It’s crucial to invest sufficient time in the sanding process, as this guarantees a satisfactory end result in waterproofing your wooden floor.
 While sanding, always start with the edges, using a rough grit sandpaper, moving on to a finer grit.
 Once you’re done with the sanding process, clean and vacuum the floor again.

 Thirdly, application of a selected waterproofing product.
 Each waterproofing product has comprehensive manufacturer’s instructions on the label and it’s extremely important to read and follow them at all times.
 Yet, usually you need to apply no less than three layers of waterproofing polyurethane or resin, allowing each of the layers to dry thoroughly prior to moving on to applying the next one.
 In between applying further layers, you need to check whether there are any bubbles or wrinkles and sand them away before applying the next layer.
 As you start the process, it’s recommended to use a natural fabric mop which guarantees a good coverage.
 Also, you should work up to a brush at the end, which will ensure a nice even finish.